timriffe/TwoSex/README.md

 Once you have the data, R scripts will (hopefully) be able to grab it and use it to make Figures, or to help you test functions.
 All R functions are undocumented, though some are lightly annotated (but not thoroughly at this time).
-I'll be trickle-grooming this code, so either make a request.
+I'll be trickle-grooming this code, so either make a request or be patient.
-In general, you'll need to tinker to make sense of things, sorry
+In general, you'll need to tinker to make sense of things, sorry.

 Each R script begins by setting the working directory with, with setwd(), so you need to change that appropriately